- How is colorectal cancer treated?

 The choice of regimens may depend on several factors, including any previous treatments you've had and your overall health.
 If one of these regimens is no longer effective, another may be tried.

-For advanced cancers, radiation therapy may also be used to help prevent or relieve symptoms such as pain.
+For advanced cancers, radiation therapy can also be used to help prevent or relieve symptoms such as pain.
 While it may shrink tumors for a time, it is very unlikely to result in a cure.
 If your doctor recommends radiation therapy, it is important that you understand the goal of treatment.

 Recurrent colon cancer